History of Randy Arozarena in Timeline

 In 2022, a film based on Arozarena's life was being developed with an estimated release in 2022 or 2023.

-On May 21, 2023, Arozarena received his All-WBC team award from Mexican Foreign Secretary Marcelo Ebrard at a Rays game.
+On May 21, 2023, Arozarena received his All-WBC tournament award from Mexican Foreign Secretary Marcelo Ebrard at a Rays game.

-In 2023, Arozarena confirmed that the film about his life had fallen through, but he still wanted to make a movie about his life.
+In 2023, Arozarena confirmed that the film about his life had fallen through but said he still wanted to make a movie about his life.

 2023: All-Star Game Selection

-In 2023, Arozarena was named to his first All-Star Game, where he started in left field.
+In 2023, Arozarena was named to his first All-Star Game, starting in left field.

-In 2023, the Rays created a "Randy Land" fan section.
-Arozarena was voted an All-Star and competed in the Home Run Derby.
-On August 12, Arozarena hit a walk-off single against Emmanuel Clase.
-On August 31, Arozarena became the first MLB player to record three straight 20–20 seasons to begin his career.
+In 2023, Arozarena was voted to be a starting outfielder in the MLB All-Star Game, competed in the Home Run Derby, hit a walk-off single on August 12, and on August 31 became the first MLB player to record three straight 20–20 seasons to begin his career.

 On July 25, 2024, Arozarena was traded to the Seattle Mariners for Brody Hopkins, Aidan Smith, and Ty Cummings.
-Following the trade, Arozarena said goodbye to Rays fans in "Randy Land".
+He said goodbye to Rays fans in "Randy Land" following the trade.

 2024: Trade to Seattle Mariners

-During the 2024 season, Tampa Bay traded Randy Arozarena to the Seattle Mariners.
+During the 2024 season, Tampa Bay traded Arozarena to the Seattle Mariners.

-In the 2025 postseason, Arozarena led the majors with 5 stolen bases, but he hit .188 with one home run as the Mariners lost in the ALCS.
+In the 2025 postseason, Arozarena led the majors with 5 stolen bases, but the Mariners lost in the ALCS.